Workflow Guides

 What workflows can Lextract automate?

-Lextract automates the data extraction step in workflows including lease import into Yardi or MRI, lease data export to Excel or Airtable, FASB ASC 842 compliance data collection, CAM reconciliation preparation, and lease portfolio migration between systems.
-The 126-field structured output slots into any downstream workflow.
+Lextract handles the data extraction step in many workflows.
+These include lease import into Yardi or MRI, lease data export to Excel or Airtable, FASB ASC 842 compliance data collection, CAM reconciliation prep, and portfolio migration between systems.
+The 126-field output works as a handoff file for any downstream workflow.

 How does Lextract fit into a property management workflow?

-Property managers typically receive a signed lease PDF and must manually key data into their property management system.
-With Lextract, the PDF is uploaded and a structured JSON or Excel export is ready in 5–15 minutes.
-The data can then be imported directly into Yardi, MRI, AppFolio, or any system that accepts spreadsheet data — eliminating manual keying entirely.
+Property managers usually get a signed lease PDF and key the data into their system by hand.
+With Lextract, you upload the PDF and get a structured Excel, Word, or PDF export in 5 to 15 minutes.
+You review the data, then hand it off to Yardi, MRI, AppFolio, or any tool that accepts spreadsheet data.
+This cuts down on manual keying.

 Can Lextract integrate into a lease review workflow for attorneys?